 M&S includes a diverse range of models across many disciplines with various objectives, levels of detail, and modeling mechanisms.
 The MVL framework aims to be broadly applicable to any model which produces a quantitative or measurable prediction about the behavior of a real system or object.
 This prediction can then be validated against referent data quantifying that same behavior.
 The MVL framework is not necessarily applicable to models without a predictive objective.
 For example, MBSE models supporting the conceptual design phase do not yet have algorithms implemented that predict system behavior.
-MBSE can help guide validated itself as it evolves into a digital twin with detailed descriptions of system behavior.
+MBSE can help guide validation needs, such as defining the scopes for the model and the intended use, and later be validated itself as it evolves into a digital twin with detailed descriptions of system behavior.
 Another example of a non-predictive model could be mechanical or electrical computer-aided design (CAD) models that are purely descriptive and do not make predictions about behavior.
 Some CAD models may go further than pure description, such as a model of a full mechanism or electrical system with simulated behavior, and in these cases MVLs could be applied.